billk-FM/HEC-Commander/ChatGPT Examples/07_Gridded_Soil_Data_GIS_Assistant.md

 ## Description
 Expert in GSSURGO soil data, spatial analysis and mapping.
 This is a community-built assistant with access to publicly available documentation from the USGS GSSURGO website, and is not affiliated with USGS.

+All documentation provided in the knowledge base of this GPT can be downloaded freely at [NRCS's gSSURGO Database](https://www.nrcs.usda.gov/resources/data-and-reports/gridded-soil-survey-geographic-gssurgo-database)

 ## Instructions
 ```